 Thankfully, there’s still a way to get a midday break even after your kid drops their nap.
 It’s called quiet time.

-Let’s talk about how to keep your child occupied during quiet time.
+Let’s talk about how to keep your child occupied during quiet time with these favorite quiet time toys for all ages.

 What Are Good Quiet Time Activities?